Policy Making Code of Practice

 The basis for the proposed Code of Practice

-This is- Nolan's 7 Principles of Public Life [1]
+- Nolan's seven Principles of Public Life[1]

 - The Universal Declaration of Human Rights